* Accounting changes aim to fully fund Calpers in 30 years

 fully fund the pension system's obligations in 30 years.

-The changes at the California Public Employees' Retirement
+payments to the California Public Employees' Retirement System,

-System, known as Calpers, overhaul its so-called smoothing and
+Calpers' overhaul is aimed at its so-called smoothing and

 amortization of assets and will be used to set contribution